Zwickau prophets

 The Zwickau prophets (Zwickauer Propheten, Zwickauer Storchianer) were three men of the Radical Reformation from Zwickau in the Electorate of Saxony in the Holy Roman Empire who were possibly involved in a disturbance in nearby Wittenberg and its evolving Reformation in early 1522.
+The prophets, as well as supporters of their beliefs, were also referred to as Abecedarians, a name supposedly referring to the fact that they believed it was preferable to never learn the letters of the alphabet, as worldly knowledge prevented spiritual enlightenment.

 The three men – Nikolaus Storch, Thomas Dreschel, and Markus Stübner – began their movement in Zwickau.
 Though these three names are favored in recent scholarship, others have been suggested.
 Lars Pederson Qualben used the name "Marx" for "Dreschel", and Henry Clay Vedder replaced Dreschel with Marcus Thomä (William Roscoe Estep gave Stübner the middle name "Thomas".).

 The relationship of the Zwickau Prophets to the Anabaptist movement has been variously interpreted.
 They have been viewed as a precursory foundation of Anabaptism before the rise of the Swiss Brethren in 1525, as unrelated to the movement except for the influence on Thomas Müntzer and as being a dual foundation with the Swiss Brethren to form a composite movement of Anabaptism.
 Regardless of the exact relationship to Anabaptism, the Zwickau Prophets presented a radical alternative to Martin Luther and mainstream Protestantism as demonstrated in their involvement in disturbances in Wittenberg.
+They would go on to influence Andreas Carlstadt, a radical contemporary of Luther, as well as certain sects of Methodists.